 Personal productivity and time management

 The way you allocate your 80/20 time will evolve along with your writing practice.
-You could make a plan to transition out of freelancing as your residual income starts to make a real contribution to the monthly bill payments, giving yourself time to write more books, short stories, or novellas.
+You could make a plan to transition out of freelancing as your residual income starts to make a real contribution to the monthly bill payments.
+This would give you time to write more books, short stories, or novellas.

-At times your 80/20 rule might be 80% writing your latest novel and 20% of time keeping up with admin duties.
-Then when the book is finished spending 80% of your time marketing and promoting your book and 20% of your time getting started on the sequel.
-The 80/20 rule can be applied to your whole day, or (like if you are working full time) only to your weekends and free time in the evenings.
+Then as an author your updated 80/20 rule might be — 80% writing your latest novel and 20% of time keeping up with admin duties.
+Then when the book is finished spending 80% of your time marketing and promoting your book, with 20% of your time getting started on the sequel.
+The 80/20 rule can be applied to your whole day, or (if you are working a full-time day job) to your free time on evenings and weekends.

-It’s really up to you how you make up the time, but the 80/20 rule will only work if you plan your working days, allocating time to writing projects.
-And then sticking to the plan.
-Plan your time well (and following through with great writing) and you could eventually be living comfortably, spending 80% of your time writing that human rights blog and 20% managing your residual income and freelancing.
+It’s really up to you how you make up the time, but the 80/20 rule will only work if you plan your days, then work to the times you allocated to each project.
+Plan your time well (followed through with great writing) and you could eventually be living comfortably — spending 80% of your time writing that human rights or environmental blog, and 20% managing your residual income and freelancing.

 Let’s get writing.